viceCalibras/oak_d_pc_measurement/README.md

 There are 2 main repositories that are to be utilized: https://github.com/luxonis/depthai and https://github.com/luxonis/depthai-python.
 First one is  a main depthai library and the second one contains Python bindings.

-- Create venv: `python3 - m venv venv`
+- Create venv: `python3 -m venv venv`
 - `source venv/bin/activate`
 - `pip install -U pip`
 - Clone main depthai library (C++): `git clone https://github.com/luxonis/depthai.git`